webpipes/node-webpipe/examples/README.md

 # EXAMPLES

 Time to see node-webpipe in action.
-In these examples, we're going to create a simple Block that outputs the square root for an input radicand.
+In these examples, we're going to create a simple Block that outputs the Fibonacci number for an input index.

-For example, if we input 9 (radicand) then the Block will output 3 (square root).
+For example, if we input 9 (index) then the Block will output 55 (the Fibonacci number).

 ## Run the Examples